That Darn Cat (1997 film)

 That Darn Cat is a 1997 American mystery comedy film directed by Bob Spiers, written by Scott Alexander and Larry Karaszewski, and starring Christina Ricci and Doug E. Doug.
-It is a remake of the 1965 film That Darn Cat!, which in turn was based on the 1963 book Undercover Cat by Gordon and Mildred Gordon.
+It is a remake of the 1965 film, which in turn was based on the 1963 book Undercover Cat by Gordon and Mildred Gordon.

 Plot

 In the quiet Massachusetts town of Edgefield, a pair of bumbling kidnappers break into the house of wealthy Mr. Flint, intending to kidnap his wife and hold her for ransom.
 However, they mistakenly kidnap his housemaid Lizzie instead.

 Patti Randall is a troubled teenage girl struggling with the mundanity of her everyday life, and the fact her parents dislike the way she behaves and dresses.
 Every night, Patti's cat D.C. ("Darn Cat") leaves the house at 8 and causes mischief around the neighborhood, such as teasing dogs, stealing food, and playing with a distracted old lady's birdcage.
 One night, D.C. walks into the kidnappers' hideout.
 Seizing her chance, Lizzie attempts to scratch "HELP" on her watch, but stops with the last letter incomplete (resembling a second "L") when the kidnappers' phone rings.
 She attaches the watch to D.C., who returns home with it.

 Patti sees the watch the next morning.
 Knowing of the kidnapping, she deduces it was from Lizzie and was meant to say HELP; however, no one believes her, so she doctors the evidence by turning the last incomplete letter into a "P".
 Determined to take advantage of the exciting situation and save Lizzie, Patti goes to Boston and pleads her case to Agent Zeke Kelso of the FBI, who believes her.
 The Captain allows Zeke and his agents to tail D.C. during his nightly prowl in hopes he will show them the way to the kidnappers, but the operation goes nowhere, causing Zeke to be taken off the case.
-Zeke and Patti unsuccessfully attempt to investigate on their own, and eventually wind up arrested together.
+But, when Zeke and Patti unsuccessfully attempt to investigate on their own, and, eventually, wind up arrested together.
 Shortly thereafter, Zeke learns that Patti tampered with the watch, and leaves in anger.

 As punishment for her actions, Patti is grounded until further notice by her mother; distraught, she flees the house and prepares to take a train out of town.
-However, after a conversation with another runaway, Lu, Patti decides to stay in Edgefield.
-As she walks home, Patti notices D.C. digging in a garden; he runs off, and she follows him to the kidnapper's hideout, finally discovering Lizzie's whereabouts.
+However, after a conversation with another runaway, Lu, Patti decides to stay in the town of Edgefield.
+As she walks home to see her parents, Patti notices D.C. digging in a garden; he runs off, and she follows him to the kidnapper's hideout, finally discovering Lizzie's whereabouts.